Employment and Support Allowance (ESA) eligibility

 (c) Occasionally has uncontrollable episodes of aggressive or disinhibited behaviour that would be unreasonable in any workplace - 9 Points

-Activity 18: Conveying food or drink to the mouth
+Activity 18: Do you have any difficulty getting food or drink to your mouth?

-If any of the below descriptors apply, you should automatically be put in the support group.
+This could be caused by a physical difficulty or something like severe anorexia where you cannot manage to put food in your mouth.
+If any of the below descriptors apply to you, you should automatically be put in the support group.

 (a) Cannot get food or drink to own mouth without physical help from someone else